jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 layer 6: gradient = 12.7578637206897
 ```

 A network with many deep layers may suffer from this gradient diminishing problem.
-Let’s come back to backpropagation to understand the problems.
+Let's come back to backpropagation to understand the problems.

 <div class="imgcap">
 <img src="/assets/dl/chain.png" style="border:none;width:70%">